mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [May 2, 2026]
+# Today's Tutorial [May 3, 2026]
-## Lesson 176: ARM-64 Course (Part 13 - Debugging Boolean Primitive Datatype)
+## Lesson 177: ARM-64 Course (Part 14 - Hacking Boolean Primitive Datatype)
-In this lesson we will discuss debugging the boolean primitive datatype.
+In this lesson we will discuss hacking the boolean primitive datatype.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.